-Additive Manufacturing holds an enormous potential for the food industry, and printed materials such as nylon, titanium, stainless steel and aluminum can already be used for food contact.
+Additive Manufacturing - or 3D printing - holds an enormous potential for the food industry, and printed materials such as nylon, titanium, stainless steel and aluminum can already be used for food contact.
 The Danish Technological Institute is ready to 3D print your parts.

 The Danish Technological Institute are the only ones in Denmark to have an Additive Manufacturing production that complies with food regulations for these materials - and our printed items have full traceability.
 We are constantly working to develop new material properties and create improved surfaces on 3D printed parts for food contact.